tschm/.config-templates/README.md

 - Installing system libraries for specialized tools
 - Setting up additional build dependencies
 - Downloading external resources or tools

+### Post-release scripts

+If you need repository-specific post-release tasks, place a `post-release.sh` script in `.github/scripts/customisations/post-release.sh`.
+The `Makefile` will only look in the `customisations` folder for that hook.

 ## 🚀 Releasing